 Has a wide range of integrations to support what your company is already using

-Pricing: Monday.com prices for plans that include time tracking, charts, boards, and dashboards run at $48/month.
+Pricing: monday.com prices for plans that include time tracking, charts, boards, and dashboards run at $48/month.
 It isn’t the cheapest option on the list, but it’s got some good features that take the edge off the expensive price tag.

 While monday.com is a flexible and intuitive schedule management software tool, it doesn’t yet allow users to make Gantt charts or import and export MPP files.
 Additionally, monday.com may be better suited for smaller companies as opposed to larger ones with hundreds of clients since there is limited space in their scheduling features.
 That said, companies using monday.com can see where tasks are bottlenecking which helps them to easily understand who’s currently working on what.
+For more information, you can compare Teamwork.com to Monday.com here.

 NiftyPM is intended to be a single hub where every phase of a project can live.
 Designed to cater to all business types and sizes, NiftyPM is a workflow collaboration tool that aligns project teams, assists in project cycles, and automates progress reporting.
 The Nifty app also helps to keep all team members on the same page, even when they’re away from their desks.